 - Bandipur is all about atmosphere – it’s a place to slow down, savor the hilly crisp air and relax from the buzzing city rhythm of Kathmandu.
 Local citizens keep this town clean and you will feel the difference from the first steps in the pedestrian area.
 I strongly encourage you to respect it.

 - The bigger part of the town is mainly pedestrian.
 The transport can take you to the bus station near the entrance to the town.
 Afterward, you will have to go by foot.

-- Plan to spend at least one night in Bandipur to feel the atmosphere and visit a few viewpoints.
+- There are no world famous sites in the town, but I recommend spending a night and a day in Bandipur to feel the atmosphere and visit a few viewpoints.

 How to reach Bandipur from Pokhara or Kathmandu?

 Once you reach Dumre, there is a direct bus to Bandipur.
-Taxi drivers will try to convince you in the opposite, but here is a point (27.96385, 84.40926) where the bus stops from Bandipur to Dumre and opposite to it across the road, the bus starts to Bandipur.
+Taxi drivers might try to convince you that there is no other way to reach Bandipur than taking a cab.
+Here is a point (27.96385, 84.40926) where the bus stops from Bandipur to Dumre and opposite to it across the road, the bus starts to Bandipur.
 The bus costs 50 NPR – they don’t give tickets, the passengers pay cash to the driver.

 If you go by taxi be ready to pay 500-800 NPR (~5-8 USD) depending on the time and season.
 There is 9 km of serpentine road from Dumre to Bandipur.
 There is also a steep walking path to the hill, around 4.5 km.

-Local people were strongly opposed to the construction of Prithvi highway in the second part of the 20th century.
+What else?
+Local people were strongly opposed to the construction of the Prithvi highway in the second part of the 20th century.
 It meant that traders will have to shift to another place.
-Though Bandipur lost its importance in trading after the appearance of the highway, it still keeps the charming atmosphere of the village which managed to preserve the impact of different cultures and traditions.
+Though Bandipur lost its importance in trading after the appearance of the highway, it still keeps the charming atmosphere of the town which managed to preserve the impact of different cultures and traditions.

 What about you?
 Would you like to visit this town?